The pros and cons of social media

 Con: depression and anxiety

 The impact on mental health, especially among children and adolescents, has long dominated debate around the use of social media.
 Numerous studies have found links between heavy social media use at a young age and negative self-esteem, body dysmorphia and higher psychological distress.
 This is especially true among girls, with the UK government moving to introduce the Online Safety Act in 2022 to safeguard children from the effects of social media-triggered depression.
+In the U.S., Congress has also introduced the Kids Online Safety Act, which would force social media platforms to "exercise reasonable care" when creating features meant for children.

 Experts have raised concerns about how social media use activates the reward circuits in the brain, which can cause addiction, said USA Today; those with a history of trauma are particularly vulnerable.
 At least 15 children under 13 who tried to participate in the TikTok viral "blackout challenge" died, said Vox.
 "While pursuing the dream that TikTok dangled in front of them — becoming an overnight superstar — many more have become burnt out, disillusioned or otherwise hurt."

-Stateside, the risks to mental health led U.S. Surgeon General Vivek H. Murthy to call for a "surgeon general's warning label on social media platforms" in an op-ed for The New York Times.
+The risks to mental health led former U.S. Surgeon General Vivek H. Murthy to call for a "surgeon general's warning label on social media platforms" in an op-ed for The New York Times.
 Platforms like Facebook, Instagram, TikTok and X can create "significant mental health harms for adolescents," said Murthy, which is why Congress should require them to issue warnings to protect America's young people "from online harassment, abuse and exploitation" that are amplified by algorithmic feeds.

 Pro: changed politics and news